amergin/epimetal/docs/project/docs/installation.md

 These instructions presume your host system has Docker, Docker-compose and Git client installed.

-* Install Docker on your by following [these instructions](https://docs.docker.com/engine/installation/).
+* Install Docker by following [these instructions](https://docs.docker.com/engine/installation/).

 * Install The Docker-compose package by following the [manufacturer's instructions](https://docs.docker.com/engine/installation/).